wessaunders/tileserver-gl/README.md

 ### Tileserver data and configuration
 #### Data structure
 Tileserver data should be provided in a specific folder structure.
+MBTiles files should be stored in the MBTiles folder for each enviroment.
+Style files, such as mapbox styles, should be stored in the Styles folder for each environment.

 ##### Create a folder for all the data for the map.
 Then create a folder for each environment.
 Each environment folder should contain an MBTiles folder and a Styles folder.